 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

 The warm glow of the early morning sun washed over Allan and I as we strolled through one of Delhi’s expansive public gardens.
 In stark contrast to the pig trough of Paharganj this was beautiful, a vast blanket of lush green dotted with colourful clusters of well-tended plants and flowers.
-It was spotless too, not so much as a stray chocolate bar wrapper to be seen.
-Better still, it wasn’t even crowded, with pockets of whispering families picnicking on the grass.
-Silent doe-eyed couples passed by hand in hand, while on a nearby bench a group of mustachioed males held a passionate post-mortem on a recent cricket match.
+The entire park was spotless too, not so much as a stray chocolate bar wrapper to be seen.
+Better still, it wasn’t even crowded, just pockets of whispering families picnicking on the grass.
+Here and there silent doe-eyed couples passed by hand in hand, while on a nearby bench a group of mustachioed males held a passionate post-mortem on a recent cricket match.